 For scheduled zone maintenance windows, Google takes an entire zone offline for roughly two weeks to perform various, disruptive maintenance tasks.
 For more information, see Scheduled Zone Maintenance Windows.

 The type of scheduled maintenance your instances will experience currently depends on the zone your instances are running in.
-Currently, only us-central1-a and us-central1-b support transparent maintenance.
+Currently, only US and Asia zones support transparent maintenance.
 All other zones still have scheduled maintenance windows where the whole zone is taken offline for two weeks.
 We are in the process of planning and rolling out the hardware and software required to support transparent maintenance for all of our zones, so check back periodically for updates.
 For more information, see Maintenance Events.

 Types of Failures